Yacht sales market report

 Despite this market correction, shipyards remain busy with new-build orders.
 “I expect this to have a positive effect in the first two quarters of 2024 as more inventory feeds onto the market and boosts sales into an upward trend,” predicts Adam.

 It’s a yacht broker’s role to be at the forefront of such market shifts that shape the demand and nature of new build and second-hand yachts.
 Moravia Yachting’s Yacht Sales Market Report 2023 provides an in-depth overview of the current trends and dynamics within the new build and second-hand brokerage markets, as well as the global yacht fleet.
-To download your copy, please click here.
+Please click here to view online.